 The GameDay Recycling Challenge is a nationwide competition among universities to reduce and recycle the waste generated at home football games.
 During each competition cycle, participating schools report recycling, compost and attendance data for at least one home football game.

 RecycleMania is a friendly competition among college and university recycling programs in North America and Canada.
-During 8 weeks each spring, schools compete to reduce waste, increase recycling and raise awareness of conservation issues across campus.
+During eight weeks each spring, schools compete to reduce waste, increase recycling, and raise awareness of conservation issues across campus.
 Mount Union has been competing in Recyclemania since 2008.
-RecycleMania 2017 will kickoff on February 5, 2017!
-The Green Raiders will be promoting recycling through events and social media posts and will be weighing all recyclables in all of the Residence Halls!
-The Residence Hall with the highest Recycling Rate will receive a special prize!
+Visit the website to see official results.

 Earth Hour is a worldwide grassroots movement uniting people to protect the planet, and is organized by the World Wildlife Fund (WWF).
 Engaging a massive mainstream community on a broad range of environmental issues, Earth Hour was famously started as a lights-off event in Sydney, Australia in 2007.
-The Green Raiders will sponsor an Earth Hour Celebration on Saturday, March 25, 2017 at 8:30P
+The Green Raiders sponsor an Earth Hour each year.

-The first Earth Day on April 22, 1970 was the catalyst that helped jumpstart the modern environmentalmovement, inspiring citizens around the world to demonstrate their commitment to a healthy and sustainable world.
-Earth Day 2017 is Saturday, April 22, 2017.
-In true Green Raider fashion there will be events scheduled throughout the entire month of April to celebrate our planet!
+The first Earth Day on April 22, 1970 was the catalyst that helped jumpstart the modern environmental movement, inspiring citizens around the world to demonstrate their commitment to a healthy and sustainable world.
+In true Green Raider fashion, there will be events schedued throughout the entire month of April to celebrate our planet!
 Past Earth Month events have included:

 - Community bike rides

 - Earth Month speakers